CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 In order to filter the classes through classes we will have to have a list off all of the categories that each class is in.
 We can then filter through the classes based on their included categories and their names.
 ### QA
+Our testing procedure to ensure that all classes in the given subject are included when searched with the key word of the subject.
+Require that classes not found in the subject aren't misplaced (example:
+English literature and composition found under key word “Math”.

 ## Ability to Print and Share Schedules
 ### Functionality